vignitin/jnpr-dpi-reporter/README.md

 Pre-requisites:
 ---------------
-The requirements is to have docker and docker-compose installed on your host.
+The requirements is to have docker installed on your localhost.
 Docker installation instructions can be found here: https://docs.docker.com/engine/installation/